- How do I register online?

 Yes, Community Education staff can assist you.
 Please visit the Community Ed office

 during open hours.
-The student helpdesk can also provide registration assistance from
+The staff can also provide registration assistance.
+Staff can help

 Can I register in person?